ewebber/whatspeakersneed/index.md

 - What sets it apart from other existing conferences?
 - Who else will be speaking?
 - Who are the sponsors?
+- What is your code of conduct?
+- Do you have a diversity and inclusion policy?

 ### What information can you tell speakers about the audience?